streamlit/docs/content/get-started/installation/use-python-environments.md

 ---
-title: Use Python environments
+title: Install Streamlit using command line
-slug: /get-started/installation/use-python-environments
+slug: /get-started/installation/command-line
 ---

-# Use Python environments
+# Install Streamlit using command line

 This page will walk you through creating an environment with `venv` and installing Streamlit with `pip`.